 Thule Raceway Pro 2 Review

-Compare prices at 3 resellers Pros: Stable, Compact size for storage, fits a wide range of vehicles
+Compare prices at 3 resellers Pros: Stable, Compact size for storage, fits a wide range of vehicles, security features included

 Cons: Small security cable diameter, pricy, creates vehicle access issues

 Compare to Similar Products

 Though it still suffers from the same fallbacks as other racks that use the frame as a primary point of attachment, the Thule Raceway was our favorite trunk mount rack.
 It is extremely versatile regarding vehicle fit and is ideal for someone who cannot fit a roof rack or hitch mount rack on their car.

 Loading and unloading bikes is easier with the Raceway than some other trunk racks in our test but harder than racks such as our Editors' Choice hitch mount rack, the Thule T2 Pro XT.